Oak Technology: History

-Oak Technology, Inc. was founded in 1987 and was based in Sunnyvale, California, United States.
-During the late 1980s through the early 1990s, Oak was a supplier of PC graphics (SVGA) chipsets and PCBs.
+Oak Technology, Inc. was founded by semiconductor pioneer David Tsang in 1987 and was headquartered in Sunnyvale, California, United States with operations across the US and Asia Pacific.
+During the late 1980s through the early 1990s, Oak was a supplier of PC graphics (SVGA) chipsets, CD-ROM controller chips and PCBs.
 Oak Technology also supplied motherboard chipsets – a PS/2-compatible chipset and the Oaknote chipset for notebooks.
-Oak enjoyed modest success in the value segment (low-end) of the market, but without an effective Windows accelerator, ultimately failed to remain competitive.
+Oak enjoyed modest success in the value segment (low-end) of the market.

 In 1994, Sun Microsystems decided to change the name of their new language from Oak to Java because Oak was already trademarked by Oak Technology.

+Initial Public Offering (IPO)

-The company had a dominant position early on in the market for semiconductors for CD-ROM drives (around 1995) and later regained a prominent position in optical storage chips as the market transitioned to recordable/rewritable technology, resulting in substantial revenue growth and stock price appreciation at the height of the tech bubble in 2000.
+The company had a dominant position early on in the market for semiconductors for CD-ROM drives (around 1995) and with business lines including PC graphics and optical storage for the personal computing market led to a successful IPO and Secondary Offering shortly thereafter.
+Oak regained a prominent position in optical storage chips as the market transitioned to recordable/rewritable technology, resulting in substantial revenue growth and stock price appreciation at the height of the tech bubble in 2000.

 However, the company could not maintain growth and the stock price declined substantially, including a drop by more than half on 19 June 2002.